here-be/snapdragon/README.md

 var ast = snapdragon.parser('some string', options)
   // parser middleware that can be called by other middleware .set('foo', function () {})
-  // parser middleware that will be run immediately, in the order defined .use(bar())
+  // parser middleware, runs immediately in the order defined .use(bar())
   .use(baz())
 ```